 Spinal Cord Injury can be separated into two categories:

-- Primary injury is caused by direct trauma and may result is usually permanent.
+- Primary injury is caused by direct trauma and may result in permanent usually.

 - Secondary injury is cause by tear injury, in which the nerve fibers begin to swell and disintegrate.
 (Sherwood, et al. 2007)